Skip to main content

 How much BTC is sold in a partial liquidation?

 The system does not sell a fixed percentage.
-It sells the minimum amount needed to bring LTV back to 65%.
-The 2% fee is taken in BTC on top of the BTC sold to cover debt, so two amounts come out of the collateral: the BTC that covers the debt and the BTC that covers the fee.
+It sells the minimum amount needed to bring LTV back to 65%, taking into account that only 98% of the sold BTC is applied to repay the debt (the other 2% is the liquidation fee).

 With: